 About the School of Mathematics and Statistics

 The University of Melbourne's School of Mathematics and Statistics is one of Australia's leading mathematics and statistics schools.
 It has achieved this status through the high quality of its research and teaching programs.
 The School offers a wide range of subjects to undergraduate and postgraduate students and is involved in aspects of community life that impact on the interests of the School and the discipline.

 About the Role

-This Research Fellow will be expected to work closely with Prof. Christian Haesemeyer and Dr. Jack Hall, on the Australian Research Council (ARC) funded research program on Moduli, invariants and Algebraisation (funded under the Discovery Program).
+This Research Fellow will be expected to work closely with A/Prof Diarmuid Crowley and Dr Johannes Nordström (University of Bath), on the Australian Research Council (ARC) funded research program on Topology in Seven Dimensions through its Discovery Project scheme.
 While the research program is guided by a set of research questions, there will be considerable scope for this Research Fellow to develop their own ideas within a broader research agenda.

 - Demonstrated ability to prepare research reports and manuscripts for publication

 - Strong evidence of ability and desire to build an academic research career trajectory

 - Demonstrated ability to engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships

 To ensure the University continues to provide a safe environment for everyone, this position requires the incumbent to hold a current and valid Working with Children Check.